mayurwarungase11/devops-knowledge-hub/docker/docker-interview-questions.md

 - `COPY . .` is placed later because application code changes more frequently.
 - If only the application code changes, Docker reuses the cached dependency layers and rebuilds only the remaining layers, making the build much faster.

 ---

+## Q31.
+What are Docker Best Practices?

+> **AKA:** What best practices do you follow while writing a Dockerfile?

+> **Difficulty:** Intermediate
+> **Estimated Answer Time:** 30–45 seconds

+### 🎤 Interview Answer

+When writing a Dockerfile, I usually follow a few important best practices.
+I start with a lightweight base image, such as Alpine Linux, and use Multi-stage Builds to keep the final image small.

+I also use a `.dockerignore` file so unnecessary files aren't included in the image, and I avoid running containers as the root user to improve security.

+Finally, I use specific image versions instead of the `latest` tag and remove unnecessary packages or temporary files to keep the image clean.

+Following these practices helps build Docker Images that are smaller, more secure, and easier to maintain.

+---